 Please note: You may be placed in extended housing (e.g. larger rooms converted to accommodate extra students or alternate accommodation converted into residence spaces).
 We reserve the right to assign rooms based on availability, including combining multiple residents into rooms, within reasonable limits of safety and comfort, in situations of high-demand.

 Please note: Although you are given an option to tell us where you prefer to be placed, we are unable to guarantee that you will be placed in a building that is among your preferred choices.
 Based on situations of high demand, placement in the building of your last choice is a possibility.
 There are significant factors and constraints that affect and limit our ability to place you in a specific building, floor or room type.

 You will find out your room assignment and your roommate's name when you arrive.
 Because we will be assigning rooms right up until move-in day, we are unable to inform you of either your room location or your roommate's name until your arrival.

 Students who wish to room with a same-gender friend will be placed as roommates provided that:

-Students requesting accommodation of serious special needs must submit the required special needs request form to the Residence Admissions Office, room 102, Elgin Hall by the deadline date indicated for their year of study.
+Students requesting accommodation of serious special needs must submit the required special needs request form to the Residence Admissions Office, Room 3C10 Ontario Hall by the deadline date indicated for their year of study.
 It is important to note that requests that do not include this form, completed in full, will not be considered.

 Please note that students who are placed in a residence based on special needs consideration must be able to be self-sufficient and able to handle and manage their own needs and/or mobility concerns while in residence.
 We make every effort to accommodate special needs residents, however, we are unable to provide additional staff or resident support for personal care assistance.